 Scheduled Security Measures

-Quarterly external PCI scans are performed by McAfee, an Approved Scanning Vendor certified by the PCI Security Standards Council to maintain PCI compliance status.
+Quarterly external PCI scans are performed by Tenable Network Security, an approved scanning vendor certified by the PCI security standards council to maintain PCI compliance status.

 HIC’s systems and networks are monitored with multiple security solutions.
 These solutions alert support personnel when adverse or suspicious events occur so that corrective actions may be taken.